-You can be kept here for up to 28 days.
+You can be kept here for up to six months at first so that you can be given the treatment you need.

-During this time you must not leave unless your responsible clinician tells you that you may.
-If you try to leave the staff can stop you, and if you do leave you can be brought back.
+You must not leave during this time unless the person in charge of your care (your responsible clinician) tells you that you may.
+If you try to leave, the staff can stop you, and if you do leave, you can be brought back.